shbknuttel/liferay-hires-sven/README.md

 # liferay-hires-sven
-This is the project that will get me hired by Liferay
+This is the project repo that will get me hired by Liferay